Ten Years After the Fall of Ariadna

 Ari shook her head.
 “I do not,” she whispered.
 Wrong wrong wrong wrong.
 This woman knew too much.

 Ari’s stomach sank down into her feet as she abruptly recognized the woman.
-She had been at the temple – she had been in the very room Ari had awakened in.
+She had been at the temple – she had been in the very room Ari had awakened in, when she was pulled out of the fountain.
 She had been the one panicked, screaming that her goddess had abandoned them to die.
-And in Tabharos, when Jaras had asked who was ready to renounce their goddess and serve her brother, this priestess had been the first to step forward.
+And in Tabharos, when Jaras had asked who was ready to renounce their goddess and serve her brother, this priestess had been one of those that had stepped forward.

 Eve smiled.
 “She’s the one we’ve been waiting for.”
 She raised her voice.
 “Take her!”